15 Recommendations that Will Help You Get Benefits from Psychotherapy

 Write down the most relevant or critical aspects that you want to deal with through psychotherapy.
 You do not need to have absolute clarity about your difficulties, but it will be helpful to have some ideas about what do you want to achieve with therapy.
 Let your therapist know which aspects are affecting your life the most now and in what way.
 Any information will be very useful for your psychotherapist and become the starting point for therapy.

-3. It is natural if some emotions arise
+3. Remember, it is natural if some emotions arise

 Depending on your situation, some emotions may surface with some intensity during your first session, such as sadness for example.
 If tears come out or you cry, it’s okay.
 Your therapist will support you with a receptive attitude towards your emotions and thoughts.
 A good therapist will never disapprove or criticize your emotions or actions.
 On the contrary, she or he will listen carefully, ask questions to better understand you and, at the same time, this will help you to have more clarity.